Charito

+Charito (flourished mid-4th century AD) was a Roman Empress, consort of Jovian, Roman Emperor.
+Some historians doubt whether Charito was granted the title of Augusta as no archaeological evidence as yet confirms it.

 Name

 Charito's name does not appear in Ammianus Marcellinus, one of the main sources for the reign of her husband.
 The earliest source recording her name appears to be the "Chronographikon syntomon" of Nikephoros I of Constantinople.
 The earliest Latin source doing so was a translation of the chronographikon by Anastasius Bibliothecarius.
 Timothy Barnes considers her absence from the account of Ammianus to reflect her lack of political influence.
 Barnes notes that Ammianus does not name Albia Dominica, wife of Valens, whose influence was also limited.

 Family

 According to Ammianus and Zosimus, Charito was a daughter of Lucillianus.
 Lucillianus was a military commander situated in Sirmium during the late reign of Constantius II.
 He had served as a commander in a conflict with the Sassanid Empire in 350.
 He then served as comes domesticorum under Constantius Gallus.